floooh/oryol/doc/GfxResourceTour.md

 A texture-block-layout describes the names, types and texture-bind-slots of up to 16 textures.

-Even though it is possible to setup shaders objects manually in C++, the common way is through the shader code generator that's integrated into the Oryol build process:
+Even though it is possible to setup shader objects manually in C++, the common way is through the shader code generator that's integrated into the Oryol build process: